birkland/fcr-listen/README.md

     go get -u github.com/birkland/fcr-listen

-If you run with no arguments, it will attempt to connect to a STOMP messaging enndpoint on localhost (port 61613).
+If you run with no arguments, it will attempt to connect to a STOMP messaging endpoint on localhost (port 61613).
 This will connect to a locally-running Fedora configured with default settings.

     fcr-listen